 Mike's careful vineyard management ensures we produce fruit of outstanding quality.
 Prior to joining Fraser Gallop Estate, Mike had more than 23 years experience in vineyard management and wine making.
 He grew up and began his career in Zimbabwe, before gaining international experience at Houghton Swan Valley, in Bordeaux, France and in the Geisenhiem region of Germany.
 Since moving to Western Australia in 2000 Mike worked at Riversdale Vineyard in the Frankland River subregion, followed by 10 years in Wilyabrup managing Amadeus Estate and The Scholar Vineyard before starting at Fraser Gallop Estate.

-Two years in and Mike is delighted with the health of the vineyard, the yields and the excellent quality fruit.
+Four years in and Mike is delighted with the health of the vineyard, the yields and the excellent quality fruit.
 As we approach the 2018 vintage, Mike is positive about the harvest and the resulting wines.